Anything World values your trust, particularly when it comes to your personal data/personal information.

 In the very rare situation where we’re asked to disclose personal data in response to any legal request or court order, we’ll take legal advice before making any disclosure to ensure that your rights and interests are considered before responding to such requests.

 We have set our servers up so that all personal data provided by you is stored within the UK and the EEA.
-However, several of our technical service providers are based outside those regions (such as Squarespace and Calendly which are based in the USA), which means that your personal data will be transferred outside the UK and the EEA.
+However, several of our technical service providers are based outside those regions (such as Webflow and Calendly which are based in the USA), which means that your personal data will be transferred outside the UK and the EEA.
 Whenever we transfer your personal data outside the UK or the EEA, we ensure that a similar degree of protection applies to your personal data.

 We’ve put in place appropriate security measures to prevent your personal data from being accidentally lost, used, or accessed in an unauthorised way, altered, or disclosed.
 We also limit access to your personal data to those of our staff and technical service providers that have a need to access it (based on the principle of ‘least privilege’).
 They’ll only use your personal data based on our instructions and are required to keep your personal data confidential.